gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 ```

 # Acknowledgements {#acknowledgements}
-The authors would like to acknowledge Desislava Ilieva and James Begg for their vital support and feedback.
+The authors would like to acknowledge James Begg, Roderick Boothby, Desislava Ilieva and Ildefonso Olmedo for their vital support and feedback.

 {backmatter}